gaps-closure/hal/test/README.md

 ## HAL Loopback Tests

-First [run HAL in loopback mode](../README.md#hal-loopback-mode) in one terminal.
-In a second terminal run the test application:
+First, [run HAL in loopback mode](../README.md#hal-loopback-mode) in one terminal; then, in a second terminal, run the test application:

 ```
 cd ~/gaps/top-level/hal/test